 Submitting a complaint

-If you would like to submit a concern, feedback or a complaint please do so by email, mail or phone.
-For contact information, please see our Contact page.
+If you would like to submit a concern, feedback or a complaint please send them to Concerns@cmha.bc.ca

-Complaints may be received in writing (by mail, fax, email or web) or verbally (by phone or in person).
+Complaints may be received in writing (by mail, fax, email or web) or verbally (by phone or in person) to the CEO.

 CMHA BC encourages complainants to submit in writing where feasible.
 This will ensure all details of the complaint are captured accurately so that the most appropriate person within CMHA BC can best respond.
 Where this doesn’t occur, a verbal complaint will still be documented.